-No structure or fence shall be within five feet from any waterway including streams, river, creeks, gullies, springs, and washes, measured from the waterways highest seasonal point.
+No fences or structures shall be within five feet from any waterway including streams, river, creeks, gullies, springs, and washes, measured from the waterways highest seasonal point except as stated in Article 4:6(e)iii.

 3. Application of Setbacks